jseutens/aati-wp-finetuning/svn/trunk/readme.txt

 Included in the comments of the script from where I got each entry.

 == Changelog ==
+= 0.5.3 =
+added removing dashicons for not logged on users
 = 0.5.2 =
 BUG FIX language files renamed to correct names
 = 0.5.1 =